LearnersGuild/curriculum-app/modules/Building-A-CLI-in-Node/README.md

 - Can read program arguments in Node
 - Can read environment variables in Node
-- Can read and write to files using `fs.readFileSync`
+- Can read and write to files using `fs.readFileSync` in Node
 - Can create a Node executable script that takes arguments and prints output to `STDOUT`
 - Can read and write `CSV` files in Node
 - Can read and write `JSON` files in Node